 Submissions for the BluePrints for the Community must be received no later than 11:59 pm on the due dates provided in this BluePrints Standard Grants Schedule (PDF download). * Dates are approximate and subject to change.

-BluePrints for the Community request for Small Grants are reviewed on a rolling basis with decisions announced to applicants at the beginning of each month.
-Small Grants cannot exceed $50,000.00.
-Small Grant applications should be submitted through the Delaware Community Foundation.
-Small Grants may not be used as supplemental funding for Standard BluePrints grants requests.
+The BluePrints for the Community Small grant process is for requests below and up to $50,000.
+These are reviewed on a rolling monthly basis with decisions announced the following month.
+Applications must be submitted through the Delaware Community Foundation.
+Small Grants may not be used as supplemental or gap funding for Standard grants requests.

 Social Determinants of Health Grant